rwaldron/tc39-notes/es8/2017-03/mar-21.md

 (Daniel Ehrenberg)

 DE: I'm no longer championing SIMD.js.
 It was pursued as the best way to provide to users in JS.
 But at this point, WebAssembly is sufficiently far enough along.
-It is hard to optimize suffiiently well for the non-asm.js case, so better is to simply specify it for asm.js.  the decision could be reversed, but it's currently on hold.
+It is hard to optimize sufficiently well for the non-asm.js case, so better is to simply specify it for asm.js.
+The decision could be reversed, but it's currently on hold.

 YK: I'm interested in Brendan and DH's response.

-BT/AWB: If we have a proposal that's at stage 3, the champions shoudl write up a status report.
+BT/AWB: If we have a proposal that's at stage 3, the champions should write up a status report.

 YK: Is Mozilla also abandoning it?

 PJ: The main reason it's on hold is WebAssembly.
 They were involved with the SIMD proposal as well.
-It remains to be seen with WA will fill the gap, since SIMD is not part of WA yet.
-Hence maintaining the on hold status.
+It remains to be seen whether WA will fill the gap, since SIMD is not part of WA yet.
+Hence maintaining the 'on hold' status.
 Also, just like in C++, when people want to do SIMD, they can use asm or intrinsics.
-We'd like to see something simliar for JS, but it's a big burden on Browser developers.
+We'd like to see something simliar for JS, but it's a big burden on browser developers.

 BT: Is it appropriate then for V8 to delete their implementation?